 After taking photos and resting at the summit, the descent begins.
 You return to the refuge first, then continue down to Imlil Valley.

 From Imlil, transportation takes you back to Marrakech, usually arriving in the evening.
+It is a strange feeling sometimes: breakfast at high altitude, lunch on the mountain, and dinner back in the city.

 Distance and Elevation Gain